You are here: Start » User Interface » Creating Deep Learning Model

 Auto label

 It is a helpful feature when operating on bigger datasets, when a lot of labeling is necessary.
-First you need to properly label 2 images (10 is recommended) and train the model with them.
-If the results are satisfactory, you can add more images to your training set, select them all and press Auto Label in the Deep Learning Editor.
+First, you need to properly label at least 2 images (10 is recommended) and train the model with them.
+If the results are satisfactory, you can add more images to your training set, select them all, and press Auto Label in the Deep Learning Editor.

 Auto assign sets